geofabrik/iompair/README.md

 tiles in a simple directory hiearchy, and serve them over HTTP.

-You can `serve` vector tiles from a directory over TMS URLs, use the `stuffer` to fill you local cache from an upstream vector tile cache, use `expire` to expire tiles from an `osm2pgsql` tile expire list, and use `cache` to assist you developing a tile style to prevent you having to regenerate vector tiles from scratch
+You can `serve` vector tiles from a directory over TMS URLs, use the `stuffer` to fill you local cache from an upstream vector tile cache, and use `expire` to expire tiles from an `osm2pgsql` tile expire list.

 # Compiling

     cargo build

+This will build a debug build. `cargo build --release` will build a "release" build, which takes longer to compile, but will perform optimizations and a smaller binary.
+It's unlike that iompair will be CPU limited.

 # Usage